Graph Parameters, Universal Obstructions, and WQO: Conclusion

-As we have seen in \autoref{chakmrkfinfoerobes}, to have a general theory that guarantees the existence of \textsl{finite} $≤$-universal obstructions we need that $≤$ is $ω^2$-wqo on all graphs.
-For the minor ($≤_{\mathsf{m}}$) and the (immersion) $≤_{\mathsf{i}}$ relation, this is an important and widely open question of order theory.
-Especially for the minor relation, the greatest known advance in this direction is the celebrated result of Thomas in \cite{Thomas1989wellquasi}, stating that, for every $k\in\mathbb{N},$ $≤_{\mathsf{m}}$ is $ω^2$-wqo when we are restricted to graphs of treewidth at most $k,$ i.e., $(\mathcal{G}_{\tw,k},≤_{\mathsf{m}})$ is $ω^2$-wqo.
-In fact, Thomas proved that $≤_{\mathsf{m}}$ is a bqo (that is a \textsl{better-quasi-ordering}) in the more general case of infinite graphs that exclude as a minor some finite graph.
-We avoid here the technical definition of bqo; we only mention that it implies $ω^2$-wqo.
-A consequence of this is that when we restrict our universe of graphs to bounded treewidth graphs, then it is indeed the case that all $≤_{\mathsf{m}}$-universal obstructions are finite.
-We hope that the present work may motivate towards resolving the $ω^2$-wqo conjecture for the minor relation (and perhaps also for other relations that are known to be wqo on all graphs).
+As we have seen in \autoref{chakmrkfinfoerobes}, to have a general theory that guarantees the existence of \textsl{finite} $\leqslant$-universal obstructions we need that $\leqslant$ is an $\omega^2$-well-quasi-ordering on graphs.
+For the minor ($\leqslant_{\mathsf{m}}$) and the immersion ($\leqslant_{\mathsf{i}}$) relation, this is an important and wide open question in order theory \cite{Requinot2017TowardsBetter, Robertson1995BQOisHard}.
+Especially for the minor relation, the greatest known advance in this direction is the celebrated result of Thomas in \cite{Thomas1989wellquasi}, stating that, for every $k \in \mathbb{N},$ $\leqslant_{\mathsf{m}}$ is $\omega^2$-wqo when we restrict to graphs of treewidth at most $k,$ i.e., $(\mathcal{G}_{\tw,k}, \leqslant_{\mathsf{m}})$ is an $\omega^2$-well-quasi-ordering.
+In fact, Thomas proved that $\leqslant_{\mathsf{m}}$ is a \textsl{better-quasi-ordering} in the more general case of infinite graphs that exclude as a minor some finite planar graph.
+We avoid here the technical definition of better-quasi-ordering; we only mention that it implies $\omega^2$-well-quasi-ordering.
+A consequence of this is that when we restrict our universe of graphs to bounded treewidth graphs, it is indeed the case that all minor-universal-obstructions are finite.
+We hope that the present work may motivate towards resolving the $\omega^2$-well-quasi-ordering conjecture for the minor relation (and perhaps also for other relations that are known to be well-quasi-orderings on all graphs).